Making a Registration in MTO

 - Work details must be submitted in a report for both physical work and technical work; physical work reports must be submitted within 30 days of registering the work, and technical reports within 90 days of registration of the work.
-Reports may be sent to the Vancouver Mineral Titles office, or submitted in the Vancouver or Victoria Mineral Titles office or any Government Agent Service BC office, or submitted digitally as an attachment to an email.
+Reports may be upload to MTO or sent to the Vancouver Mineral Titles office, or submitted in the Vancouver Mineral Titles office or any Service BC office or Front Counter BC office, or submitted digitally as an attachment to an email.

 - Work must be registered within one year of the completion of the work program, regardless of claim dates; the former requirement to record work on a claim during the same anniversary year is gone.
 "Completion" means completion of the ground portion of the work.

 - Work values and recording fees have not changed, but they are now calculated on a per hectare basis and prorated if more or less than one year's credit is being applied to the claim.